 To avoid ineffective maintenance routine and costs that accompany it, manufacturers can leverage Industrial IoT and data science.
 In this article, we’ll explain how predictive maintenance based on IoT helps to optimize the manufacturing process.

-You may be wondering: why should I roll out an IoT solution if there is good old SCADA to uphold the maintenance activities?
+You may be wondering: why should I roll out an IIoT solution if there is good old SCADA to uphold the maintenance activities?
 Let’s see.

 Predictive maintenance requires the ability to process large amounts of data and run sophisticated algorithms, which cannot be achieved with local implementation within SCADA.
-An IoT-based solution, on the other hand, allows storing terabytes of data and running machine learning algorithms on several computers in parallel to forecast potential hazards and pinpoint when industrial equipment is likely to fail.
+An IoT-based solution like a smart factory app, on the other hand, allows storing terabytes of data and running machine learning algorithms on several computers in parallel to forecast potential hazards and pinpoint when industrial equipment is likely to fail.

 For a robust IoT-based predictive maintenance solution, a thought-through architecture is a must.

 Let’s see which components make predictive maintenance work and how they cooperate with one another illustrated by the example of an IIoT solution that predicts the end of life of industrial batteries.